Overview of Deployment Process | Yext Hitchhikers Platform

 The page generation phase is responsible for generating the HTML web pages that make up the site.
-These web pages are generated based on data records from the Yext Knowledge Graph.
+These web pages are generated based on data records from the Yext Content.
 Under the hood, this uses a system called

-Streams that pushes entities from the Knowledge Graphs into Pages.
+Streams that pushes entities from the Content into Pages.

 For every single data record, we will generate an HTML page using the build artifacts from the previous step.
 After the HTML is generated the files are automatically pushed to our global CDN.
 Since each page can be generated independently, this process can happen in parallel which greatly improves the generation speed.

 After the initial page generation is complete the deploy is live and will be served via the CDN.
-If data in the Knowledge Graph changes after this generation, those updates are processed incrementally in the next step.
+If data in the platform changes after this generation, those updates are processed incrementally in the next step.

 3. Ongoing Data Updates